 Tax Relief in Canada for Those With Disabilities

-Published Categorised as Health, Essay
+Published Categorised as Essay, Health

 You’re an adult, you’re tripping along, living life, working hard, and then the universe sends you splat, and suddenly you’re seeing doctors, suffering, in pain, not working, and watching your bank account slide into the red.
 While you may be receiving good help for what ails you, you’re probably not getting good help for what ails your bank account.
 I’ve learnt recently how few know about Canada’s disability tax credit; worse, I’ve also learnt how community care workers don’t know the difference between net and gross income (!) or between taxes and government support programs.
 With such gross ignorance in the professional population, how then can people with disabilities in Canada know what’s available to them, especially those with brain injuries?
 Well, for tax information, this blog post will help.
 I hope.
 I won’t be covering government support programs, which have their own separate application programs and serve a totally different function.
 Tax credits and benefits are strictly to help income-earners reduce their tax load.
 Government support programs provide direct financial support for those who can hardly work, if at all.